Creating a New Project

 The first method of starting a new programming project is creating one locally.
 This means creating a project from scratch without having the involvement of a version control system like GitHub.
 Creating a local project is an excellent way to start coding immediately on a smaller project.
 You don’t need to spend time setting up version control and can start coding immediately!

-A small window will appear, prompting you to give a name to your Class.
-Let’s enter “HelloWorld” into this field and press
+- A small window will appear, prompting you to give a name to your Class.
+Let’s enter “HelloWorld” into this field and press - enter.

 Cloning a New Project from GitHub